lyst/lightfm/docs/_sources/examples/movielens_implicit.txt

 .. parsed-literal::

     Precision: train 0.61, test 0.11.
-    AUC: train 0.91, test 0.88.
+    AUC: train 0.93, test 0.90.

-And that is exactly what we see: we get much higher precision@10 (but the AUC metric is also improved).
+And that is exactly what we see: we get slightly higher precision@10 (but the AUC metric is also improved).